Overview of blog on RTV silicone sealant India

 Silicone sealants are not paintable.
 For a paintable solution, we recommend our acrylic sealant, Supex 500, or ms sealant, Supex Bond All.

 They are available in Clear, White, Black, and grey.
+Popularly they are called clear rtv silicone, white silicone sealant.
 Special grades are available in brown ( RAL 8017, 8007), Grey ( RAL 7047), ivory, Brilliant white etc. for bulk quantities we can make in the colour of your choice.

-Do I need to use different silicone products for different jobs?
+Do I need to use different rtv silicone for different jobs?